podonoghue/T962a_Oven_Controller/docs/README.md

 # T962a Oven Controller Upgrade

 This is a replacement controller for a T962a Oven.
 It consists of a complete replacement for the hardware in a compatible form with software providing extended features.

+**Features**
+* Support the two internal thermocouples
+* Support two external thermocouples
+* Supports up to 10 profiles stored in non-voltile memory
+* Configuartion is also stored in non-voltile memory
+* Requires additional SSD to completely separate the low-voltage and high-voltage components

+**Requirements**
+* It uses a Kinetis microcontroller so requires a compatible programmer e.g. USBDM
+* Firmware development requires Eclipse/KDS and USBDM plugin

 # T962a Firmware